-Attendance: Students are expected to attend all lecture.
+Attendance: Students are expected to attend all lectures.

-- >If a student misses a class, he is responsible for any announcement made in that class. - A DN grade will be awarded to any student who accumulates - 0 8 unexcused absences in lecture classes. - 0 12 excused and unexcused absences in lecture and recitation classes.
+- Students need to strictly adhere to the attendance policy of the university. - > DN-Grade will be assigned to the eligible students after their instructors have warned them twice. - > If a student misses a class, he is responsible for any announcement made in that class. - A DN grade will be awarded to any student who accumulates - o 9 unexcused absences in lecture classes. - o 15 excused and unexcused absences in lecture and recitation classes.